ancient-military-history

 Forced Requisitions and Labor Burden

 Although the Roman state theoretically paid for supplies, the reality was that forced requisitions at below-market prices were common, especially during military campaigns or emergencies.
 Local communities were required to provide transport animals, wagons, and labor for moving supplies, a burden known as the angaria.
 This could disrupt local agriculture and commerce by removing men and animals from productive work.
-The legal historian D. J. G. W. explains that complaints about excessive requisitions were frequent in the provinces, and emperors issued edicts attempting to curb abuses, with limited success.
+Complaints about excessive requisitions were frequent in the provinces, and emperors issued edicts attempting to curb abuses, with limited success.

 Social and Economic Stratification